averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 ![2024 01 11 17H23 45](/assets/images/auth-series-2/2024-01-11_17h23_45.png)

-After that, add a new scope, give it name -> **Access.Read** and fill other information like Title and Description like in the screenshot below.
+After that, add a new scope, give it a name -> **Access.Read** and fill the other information like Title and Description like in the screenshot below.

 ![2024 01 11 17H25 22](/assets/images/auth-series-2/2024-01-11_17h25_22.png)

-Once created, don't forget to copy/take a note the scope for later use.
+Once created, don't forget to copy/take a note of the scope for later use.

 ### 2. Create Web Api Project

-Now, we are heading to create ASP.NET Core Web API project.
-In this section, i will use .NET 7.
+Now, we are will create an ASP.NET Core Web API project.
+In this section, I will use .NET 7.

 Open Visual Studio, Select ASP.NET Core Web API project.
-Give it a name, and make sure leave other options as screenshots below.
+Give it a name, and make sure to leave other options as per screenshots below.

 ![2024 01 11 17H26 56](/assets/images/auth-series-2/2024-01-11_17h26_56.png)